flo-bit/roomy-worlds/README.md

 ### bugs

 - fix click (for placement and selection on floor + cubes) to only work when mouse stays still (down-up)
-- not showing world items on fresh load (until one item is placed)
 - first cube cant be removed in model editor
-- new model in model picker not showing without refreshing (in world)
 - updates to models not showing without refreshing (in world)

 ## Credits